Super-Gabriel/AlbionOnline_ObjectFinder/README.md

 # Albion Online Object Finder
 A tool for albion online implemented on java using the API (The Albion Online Data Project).
+With this tool you can search for an object or item from albion online, instead of going from city to city looking for a better price, the tool will show you average price, maximum price and minimum price of the item you are looking for.

 ## How to use
 this tool is structured like an Ant project so you may need [**Apache-Ant**](https://ant.apache.org/bindownload.cgi) and [**Java**](https://www.java.com/en/)